ognjenperisic/Sprite-editor/README.md

 # Sprite-editor
 The Sprite editor.
 It is a very simple drawing program I made when I was in high school.
 I made it because I wanted to write a 2D video game.
-At that time I had a Hercules Graphic card (286/12MHz DOS machine with 1MB of RAM and 40 MB HDD) so the sprite editor is without colors.
+At that time I had a Hercules Graphic card (286/12MHz DOS machine with 1MB of RAM and 40 MB HDD) so the sprite editor has no colors (black & white).

 Programs screenshots are below.